Radar observations of Asteroids

 There are about 10 scientists worldwide who routinely perform radar observations of asteroids; and we are happy to count 4 of them as past and present members of our group.
 Margot, Taylor, Busch, and Naidu have authored or co-authored over 50 refereed publications on the subject of radar observations of asteroids and comets, and these publications have accumulated over 2000 citations.

 Our efforts include detailed physical characterization of NEAs, orbit computations for binaries and triples, astrometric measurements, Yarkovsky drift determinations, training of the next generation of radar observers, development of data-taking hardware and software, development of data-reduction software, improvements to shape modeling software, and development of a publicly-available database for archival of asteroid radar results http://radarastronomy.org.

-Part of this work is funded by our investigations of binaries and triples funded by the NSF Astronomy and Astrophysics Program.
+Part of this work has been funded by our investigations of binaries and triples (NSF Astronomy and Astrophysics Program).
 Starting in 2014, we applied and received funding from the NASA Near Earth Object Observation Program to fund part of this work.
 Some notable results are described below.

 Our 2002 paper reported a high fraction (16%) of binary near-Earth asteroids and described the formation of these binaries by a spin-up mechanism.
 The binary is shown here with the Golden Gate for scale.

 (54509) YORP: First detection of the YORP effect

 First observational evidence that the spin rate of asteroids can change due to sunlight.
 The so-called YORP effect is now recognized as the spin-up mechanism that produces binaries.

 1999 KW4: A very close look at a binary asteroid